garbles/flag/packages/flag/README.md

   getSnapshot<KP extends Types.KeyPath<F>, T extends Types.GetValueFromKeyPath<F, KP>>(keyPath: KP, defaultValue: T): T {
     /**
-     * Throws a promise if not value is present.
+     * Throws a promise if a current value has not yet been assigned.
      */
     const data = this.#data.current;